FastAPI monitoring made easy

 -

-The first step is to grab a client ID by signing up and creating an app in the Apitally dashboard.
+First, grab your client ID by signing up and creating an app in the Apitally dashboard.

 -